 You cook the fish in two batches, then thicken the wine with cornflour or arrowroot.

-The microwave is great for cooking fish - it's quick and the smell is kept to a minimum - in this case, you use roasting bags - you can dump them in the bin outside straight away.
+The microwave is great for cooking fish - it's quick and the smell is kept to a minimum - in this case, you use roasting bags - you can dump them in the bin outside straight away which will get rid of much of the smell associated with cooking fish.

 Trout in White Wine